lightning/bolts/02-peer-protocol.md

 The sending node:
   - MUST send zero HTLCs.
+  - MUST remember the details of this funding transaction.

 The receiving node:
   - if the message has one or more HTLCs: